strapi/documentation/docusaurus/docs/dev-docs/plugins/development/create-a-plugin.md

 If you plan to use the plugin outside the Strapi project it was created in, move your plugin file outside the Strapi project and change the `resolve` value to the absolute directory path of your plugin.
 :::

-## Install dependencies, build Strapi, and start servers
+## Install dependencies, build the admin panel, and start servers

-The procedure to install dependencies and build Strapi slighly differs depending on whether you created a vanilla JavaScript-based plugin or a TypeScript-based plugin (see [step 3](#create-the-plugin-using-the-cli-generator) of the CLI generator instructions).
+Once a plugin boilerplate code has been generated and the plugin is enabled, the next steps slighly differ depending on whether you created a vanilla JavaScript-based plugin or a TypeScript-based plugin (see [step 3](#create-the-plugin-using-the-cli-generator) of the CLI generator instructions).

 <Tabs groupId="js-ts">